-Every year in late November or December, thousands of Australian school-leavers head to holiday destinations around the country for schoolies week, to celebrate the end of school life.
+Every year in late November or December, thousands of Australian school-leavers head to holiday destinations around the country for schoolies week (or leavers week in WA), to celebrate the end of school life.
 The intense partying can be lots of fun, but you need to be aware of the risks, which can include accidents, robbery, violence and sexual assault.

 It helps if you plan ahead.
 It is also a good idea to work out your ‘boundaries’ before you leave – being clear about your limits can help to avoid unpleasant or dangerous situations.